docs

 • Convenience:

-• Use a private key to log in to the target instance through the SSH client, no need to enter a password
+• Use the private key to log in to the target instance through the SSH client, no need to enter a password

-• Facilitates remote login to batch Linux instances, convenient for management
+• It is convenient for remote login to batch Linux instances for easy management

 Usage Limitations